top of page

 • when a wall of grain falls.

-During the emptying of a silo, a quicksand effect is created in the center.
-In just 15 seconds, the person present in the silo will be dragged under the grains before being found lifeless or dead.
+During the emptying of a bin, a quicksand effect is created in the center.
+In just 15 seconds, the person present in the bin will be dragged under the grains before being found lifeless or dead.
 Know that you have about 3 seconds to react and avoid such a risk!

 The risk of grain bridging arises mainly when grain is not stored properly.
 For example, ventilating grain in poor conditions will increase its moisture content.
-Rehydrating the grain above the silo will cause it to swell, increase compaction and harden the top layer of grain in your silo.
+Rehydrating the grain above the bin will cause it to swell, increase compaction and harden the top layer of grain in your bin.
 When this happens, the grain stays in place when it is emptied.
-If someone ventures into the silo at this point, burial is inevitable.
+If someone ventures into the bin at this point, burial is inevitable.
 (Watch the video!)

 Finally, when grain forms columns or a wall, falling grain is extremely dangerous.
 Although seemingly harmless, a few inches of grain are enough to cover you and prevent you from getting up again.
 Worse still, in its fall, the mass of grain will throw you to the ground, knocking you unconscious and preventing you from getting up again.
 Incidents of this kind have already been recorded in Quebec.
 For example, rescue workers reported finding a deceased worker covered in just 6 inches of grain.